gkorpal/gkorpal.github.io/_pages/book-list.md

 * **Calculus: Basic Concepts for High Schools** by *Lev Tarasov*: Among the many calculus textbooks I read, this was the one which gave me the most clarity.
 Re-written in [LaTeX](https://archive.org/details/LevTarasovCalculusBasicConceptsForHighSchools/page/n101) by [The Mitr](https://wp.me/p13GRc-RX).
 * **Mathematics: A very Short Introduction** by *T. Gowers*: A broad overview of research carrier in mathematics.
 * **What is Mathematics ?** by *Richard Courant and Herbert Robbins* : This is must read book for all students serious towards mathematics.
 This book will be your life long friend.
+* **MATH!: Encounters with High School Students** by *Serge Lang*: A collection of conversations involving high-school level mathematics topics.

 ## Olympiad-style problem solving ##
 --------